mixelpixel/DijkstrasD3Demo/README.md

 2. Implement Dijkstra's algorithm over that graph.

-3. Integrate the solver with the D3 demo.
+3. Integrate the solver with the D3 demo; make it quick and dirty to just get it going.

+4. Add text fields for starting and ending cities.

+5. Refactor from quick and dirty integration into an nice React app.

-4. ...
+6. ...

-5. Profit!
+7. Profit!